Skibbe, Lori Ph.D.

 Dr. Skibbe is the Director of Research at the Child Development Laboratories (www.cdl.msu.edu) (CDLs) at MSU.
 She manages the ongoing data collection efforts at the East Lansing and Haslett sites, overseeing a team of graduate and undergraduate research assistants who gain invaluable research experience and skills as they assist in the studies at the CDL.
 As part of this project, she works to understand children's early literacy and socioemotional development from 18 to 60 months of age.
 Approximately 200 children are currently enrolled in the lab schools.
 As well as being a resource for research and training sites for students, both CDL schools meet the highest quality standard for instruction and are accredited by the National Association for the Education of Young Children.
 If you are interested in getting involved in this project, please contact her for more information (firstname.lastname@example.org).

-Dr. Skibbe is a co-director of the Early Language and Literacy Investigations (ELLI) Laboratory at Michigan State University which engages undergraduate and graduate students in research project focused on young children's language and literacy development.
+Dr. Skibbe is a co-director of the Early Language and Literacy Investigations (ELLI) Laboratory at Michigan State University which engages undergraduate and graduate students in research projects focused on young children's language and literacy development.
 She is also a principle investigator in the Literacy Achievement Research Center (LARC) (www.msularc.org/).

 Dr. Skibbe teaches the following undergraduate and graduate courses.

 HDFS 211 Child Growth & Development